Qiskit/documentation/README.md

 # Enable the validation of external links
 npm run check:links -- --external

+# By default, only the non-API docs are checked.
+You can add any of these
+# options to check API docs.
+npm run check:links -- --current-apis --qiskit-release-notes

 # Or, run all the checks
 npm run check
 ```